sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

   heading="Trying to make sense of it all" content="We had a whole lot of data to sift through.
 Again, this became a community effort, involving a number of community researchers, some of whom had been involved in the sessions.

-  To coordinate the [synthesis of data](https://paper.dropbox.com/doc/Research-synthesis-plan-of-attack--AhRBMJ6bHU2AIWTVQmw8BodgAg-ujM9Z3MS42quQyv0FP33M), I created an Airtable database to code notes & observations in a structured way.
+  To coordinate the [synthesis of data](https://paper.dropbox.com/doc/Research-synthesis-plan-of-attack--AhRBMJ6bHU2AIWTVQmw8BodgAg-ujM9Z3MS42quQyv0FP33M), I created a [database to code notes & observations](https://airtable.com/invite/l?inviteId=invgIkmtbjmxHSynX&inviteToken=00f6685b5b2a2934ad87a61af6638723c95f08d38f8e2e350f0df2b33d784df2) in a structured way.
 I asked for volunteers and then assigned each volunteer to a session, which they were responsible for encoding.
 Researchers pulled out:

   - Stories
   - Tasks, motivations, emotions, drives